zombyacoff/faceit-python/README.md

 ## Examples

-Additional usage examples are available in the [`examples/`](examples/) directory.
+See additional usage examples in the [`examples/`](examples/) directory.

 ## Project Status & Roadmap

-> [!NOTE]
+> **Note:**
 > This library is in **early development**.
 > Many endpoints, models, and features are not yet implemented.
 > Webhooks, chat API, and some advanced features are not available yet.
 > Inline code documentation is minimal, and the Sphinx documentation site is not yet ready.
 > Expect breaking changes and incomplete coverage.
 > **Contributions and feedback are highly welcome!**

 Planned improvements: